Alwion-Studios/MDS/readme.md

 MDS can be used for both user data and system data.
 MDS is widely adopted as a way to store user data.

+## Disclaimer

+I request that when using this, you credit myself and MellySoft in your game's description or in-game.